vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 Uses `df.write.insertInto(tableFQN)` under the hood.

 Method has two distinct features:
-- resulting files size are even and under control of `maxRowsPerBucket` parameter;
+- resulting files size are even, and under control of `maxRowsPerBucket` parameter;
-- in HMS the boolean flag maintained for each written partition.
+- in HMS, the boolean flag maintained for each written partition.
 It's semantics similar to `SUCCESS_` flag for HDFS.

-The second feature implemented on top of custom ExternalCatalog implementation combined with parallel-query-processor based on the managed pool of HMS (Hive Meta Store) query processors.
+The second feature implemented using custom ExternalCatalog implementation combined with the parallel-query-processor based on the managed pool of HMS (Hive Meta Store) query connections.
 Custom external catalog: `org.apache.spark.sql.hive.vasnake.HiveExternalCatalog`.
 HMS query processor: `org.apache.spark.sql.hive.vasnake.MetastoreQueryProcessorWithConnPool`.
 This implementation was created to solve the problem with spark ExternalCatalog inability to process queries concurrently.